Tony Jaa: 2010–present: Career expansion

 Jaa and Panna Rittikrai co-directed Ong Bak 3.

 After leaving the monastery, Jaa accepted a deal with Sahamongkol film company.
 He filmed Tom Yum Goong 2 (2013) for them, with Chocolate star Jija Yanin in a major role too, the first time Jaa has shared the big screen with another international martial arts star.
 Director Prachya Pinkaew and choreographer Panna Rittikrai also returned for this film.

 In 2013, Jaa teamed up with Dolph Lundgren in the Thai western-comedy A Man Will Rise (which remains unfinished) and in 2014 in Lundgren's pet project Skin Trade.
 Jaa then co-starred in the blockbuster action film Furious 7 (2015), produced by and starring Vin Diesel and directed by James Wan.
 Jaa also teamed up with fellow actors Louis Koo and Wu Jing in Hong Kong-Chinese action film SPL II: A Time for Consequences (2015).

 Jaa was briefly attached to the remake of Kickboxer: Vengeance.
 However, in November 2014, it was announced that he had exited the project.
 Jaa's most recent project was co-starring with Diesel again in XXX: Return of Xander Cage, directed by D. J. Caruso and released in January 2017.

 In October 2016, Jaa co-starred with Koo again in Paradox, the third installment of the SPL series.

 He was inducted into the Martial Arts History Museum Hall of Fame in 2017.

 Personal life

 Jaa married his longtime girlfriend Piyarat Chotiwattananont on 3 May 2012.
 The couple have two daughters.

+In February 2026, it was reported that Jaa had been diagnosed with stage 3 gallbladder cancer a couple of years prior.